Old Main, room 311

 Thursday, February 18, at 6pm: Alex Knodell, "Crossroads and Boundaries in an Ancient Greek Borderland: Regional Survey with the Mazi Archaeological Project," in the John B. Davis Lecture Hall in the Ruth Stricker Dayton Campus Center, Macalester College

 Saturday, April 9, at 11am: John Hale, “CLEOPATRA: An Archaeological Perspective on Egypt’s Last Pharaoh,” in the Pillsbury Auditorium at the Minneapolis Institute of Arts

 Events are free, but you must order tickets in advance at 612-870-6323 or http://new.artsmia.org/discover/talks/.
 Tickets are available beginning March 1, 2016.
 See the flier here

 (R) 12/16/2015 Local Summer Field Schools offered by the University of Minnesota

 The University of Minnesota will be offering two local field schools in Summer 2016.
 Both are located less than an hour from the Twin Cities, they are opportunities to learn field excavation techniques in a small group environment.

 - ANTH 3221-001, Field Investigations of the Sheffield Site: Oneota archaeology in the St. Croix Valley,will be held from June 27 - July 22, Monday-Thursday from 8:30 am - 4:30pm.
-Please contact Dr. Ed Fleming at email@example.com for more information.
+Please contact Dr. Ed Fleming at email@example.com and see flier here for more information.

 - ANTH 3221-002, Field School in Archaeological Survey and Excavation, will be held at Peterson Farm and Fort Snelling.
 The field school will run from May 23 - June 10.
-Please contact Prof. Kat Hayes firstname.lastname@example.org for more information.
+Please contact Prof. Kat Hayes firstname.lastname@example.org and see flier here for more information.